lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 option.
 The 3 most significant bits are reserved and always set to 0.
 Bit h, when set, indicates the presence of the kid context field in the option.
 Bit k, when set, indicates the presence of a kid field.
-The 3 least significant bits n indicate to length of the piv field in bytes, n = 0 taken to mean that no piv is present.
+The 3 least significant bits n indicate the length of the piv field in bytes, n = 0 taken to mean that no piv is present.

 After the flag byte follow the piv field, kid context field and kid field in